Sallie Mae summary

 - Employment information

 - Personal contacts

 While Sallie Mae doesn’t specify everything that goes into the equation, various factors will be taken into consideration when you apply for a private student loan.
 Some of these may include:

 - Your history of borrowing and repaying loans

 - Enrollment at a participating school

-Sallie Mae private student loan rates range from 4.25%-12.59% fixed APR.
+Sallie Mae private student loan variable APR rates range from 3.25% - 13.59%*, and fixed APR rates range from 3.75% - 13.72%*.
 It’s a pretty wide range to be sure, and that’s because several factors will alter the rate accordingly.
 For example, if you have terrible credit, you are going to receive a higher APR.
 Meanwhile, applying for a private student loan along with a cosigner will automatically reduce your rates.
 The amount you are borrowing, your creditworthiness, and the length of the loan terms are other factors that go into determining your final interest rate.

 One big plus is that Sallie Mae doesn’t charge origination fees or prepayment penalties.
 So, you can pay back as fast as you can and save on interest payments.
 You will be charged late fees if payments are not presented by the repayment date each month.